The items shown here are mainly intended to support patients who are seeking some holistic support for their cancer treatment.

 Sweet Annie

-Artemisia annua, also known as Sweet Annie, is a famous anti-malarial herb that contains an alkaloid, artemisinin, that has shown remarkable cytotoxic properties.
+Artemisia annua, also known as Sweet Annie, is a famous anti-malarial herb that contains an alkaloid, artemisinin, that has also shown remarkable cytotoxic properties.

 Alcohol: none